Sam-Varghese/Sam-portfolio/README.md

 To edit the website, all you need to do is to update the respective json files, and execute [Python program](./website_builder.py).
 This will apply all the changes to the HTML file, and make it up to date.

 Please note that all the code has been minified, so unfortunately editing the code directly might get difficult.
-Use the python program.
+Use the python program and powershell scripts.

 Website is [MIT Licensed](./LICENSE)